secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 #### Longevity

 - [ ] TODO rewrite.
+- [ ] TODO may add some examples for short/long logevity
 The time information must be protected can be as low as milliseconds but also be more than a decade.
 Different SCC's based on longevity is not always needed.
 E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
+But for future proofing it would be good to be able to process information based on its longevity.

+The duration of needed data secrecy can vary with different kinds of informations and their respective applications.
+While for some information it is enough to be encrypted for only a few seconds, for other information it is required to keep them secret for decades.
+Therefore, it is necessary to consider the degree of longevity and provide different SCCs depending on it.
+Such SCCs based on longevity are not needed for every application.
+For many applications it can be sufficient to only have one specified algorithm which is used on all kinds of information.
 But for future proofing it would be good to be able to process information based on its longevity.

 #### Constrained Devices